Agora-wireless/Agora/README.md

 # Build M3A using Agora
+Agora is a complete software realization of real-time MaMIMO baseband.
 Agora currently only builds and runs on Linux, and has been tested on Ubuntu 16.04, 18.04, and 20.04.
   Agora requires CMake 2.8+ and works with both GNU and Intel compilers with C++17 support.
 ## Setting up the build environment
   * Setup CI: run